 Merge/Consolidate Your Debt

-There are a lot of free balance transfer offers around these days.
+There is a lot of free balance transfer offers around these days.
 Find one that works for you (remember to read the fine print), and consolidate your credit card debts onto one card.

 This will simplify your repayments and save you interest charges.
 If you can get everything in a 6 month (or 12 or 18) interest-free balance transfer card, do everything you can to pay off your credit card debt within the interest-free period.
 The faster you reduce the debt, the less it will cost you in the long run.